Arecibo Observatory: Arecibo Telescope

 The observatory's main feature was its large radio telescope, whose main collecting dish was an inverted spherical dome 305 m in diameter with an 265 m radius of curvature, constructed inside a karst sinkhole.
 The dish's surface was made of 38,778 perforated aluminum panels, each about 1 by 2 m, supported by a mesh of steel cables.
 The ground beneath supported shade-tolerant vegetation.

 Since its completion in November 1963, the Telescope had been used for radar astronomy and radio astronomy, and had been part of the Search for extraterrestrial intelligence (SETI) program.
 It was also used by NASA for Near-Earth object detection.
 Since around 2006, NSF funding support for the telescope had waned as the Foundation directed funds to newer instruments, though academics petitioned to the NSF and Congress to continue support for the telescope.
 Numerous hurricanes, including Hurricane Maria, had damaged parts of the telescope, straining the reduced budget.

 Two cable breaks, one in August 2020 and a second in November 2020, threatened the structural integrity of the support structure for the suspended platform and damaged the dish.
 The NSF determined in November 2020 that it was safer to decommission the telescope rather than to try to repair it, but the telescope collapsed before a controlled demolition could be carried out.
 The remaining support cables from one tower failed around 7:56 a.m. local time on December 1, 2020, causing the receiver platform to fall into the dish and collapsing the telescope.

 NASA led an extensive failure investigation and reported the findings, along with a technical bulletin with industry recommendations.
+The investigation concluded that "a combination of low socket design margin and a high percentage of sustained loading revealed an unexpected vulnerability to zinc creep and environments, resulting in long-term cumulative damage and progressive zinc/wire failure".

+In 2024, the National Academies of Science, Engineering, and Medicine published their definitive report, "Failure Analysis of the Arecibo Observatory 305-Meter Telescope Collapse".
+The report cited many of the previous reports and findings, including the role of the high-energy output interacting with the zinc wire rope "brooming".
+It also raised the issue of the original design standards available in the 1980s versus the later advances in wind load engineering.